epam/miew/tools/templates/getting-started-for-dummies.md

 Small molecules can be found in various formats such as [MOL/SDF][], CML, or others.
 The [PubChem][] site is the primary source for coordinate files of common chemical compounds.
-With Miew, you can easily load data by entering the compound name, such as `pc:aspirin`, which will load the 3D coordinates of [aspirin][].
+With Miew, you can easily load data by entering the compound name.
+For example, `pc:aspirin` will load the 3D coordinates of [aspirin][].

-Miew is capable of supporting a distinct type of raw data - bulk [electron density][] data, which is stored as a three-dimensional [scalar field][] in [CCP4][] format, for instance.
-In addition, the corresponding electron density file for certain proteins from the Protein Data Bank can be loaded effortlessly using their identifier, such as `ccp4:3C9L`.
+Miew is capable of supporting a distinct type of raw data - volumetric [electron density][] data, which is stored as a three-dimensional [scalar field][] in [CCP4][] format, for instance.
+The corresponding electron density file for certain proteins from the Protein Data Bank can be loaded effortlessly using their identifier, such as `ccp4:3C9L`.